 Proper diversification is one of the hardest parts of investing.
 The truth is that there’s no exact science to it.
 There’s no real right or wrong way to invest or to diversify.
 By its very nature, investing is the process of accurately attempting to predict the future.
 It’s figurative fortune telling.

 Since there’s no way to accurately predict the future 100% of the time, there’s no exact roadmap to investing success.
-In fact, it’s this conundrum that brings the term diversification into play.
+In fact, it’s this conundrum that makes mixing up your investments so important.

-The idea is simple: Since no one can tell the future, every investor will make the wrong move at some point.
+The idea’s simple: Since no one can tell the future, every investor will make the wrong move at some point, especially when investing in individual stocks.
 A diversified portfolio ensures that when that wrong move is made, all is not lost.

 So, who’s right?
-Buffet and George Soros, who say that diversification is for chumps, or thousands of investment professionals who preach diversification as one of the key elements of a healthy investment portfolio?
+Buffet and George Soros, who say that diversification is for chumps, or thousands of financial advisors who preach a good mix of assets as one of the key elements of a healthy investment portfolio?

 They’re both right, and they’re both wrong.
 It just depends on who’s doing the investing.